Unus the Untouchable: Fictional character biography

-Genosha

-Years later, Unus reappeared on the decimated island of Genosha, traumatized by the devastation and speaking of "ghosts."
+Years later, Unus reappeared on the decimated island of Genosha, traumatized by the devastation and speaking of "ghosts".
 Usually arrogant and somewhat fearless, due in no small part to his invulnerable force field, he was shaken by apparent "ghosts" being able to pass through it.
 At some point, he stopped seeing them, and returned to his former hubris.

-Unus later formed his own band of mutant rebels (which included Toad and Paralyzer), trying to survive on the harsh island that Genosha had become.
+Unus later formed his own gang of mutant rebels (which included Caiman, Glamour, Hub, Lightning Rod, Paralyzer, Toad, and Toad-In-Waiting), trying to survive on the harsh island that Genosha had become.
 They most commonly had arguments with Professor Charles Xavier and Magneto, and surprisingly never recognized Magneto out of costume.
 In their first confrontation, the mutant known as Freakshow ends up literally swallowing Unus in order to end the tensions.
 His powers protected him.

 Unus leads Appraiser and Stripmine, two superhuman poachers, to Genosha which caused him to be at odds with all the remaining mutants on Genosha.

-House of M and death

 Unus stayed on the island until before the House of M, and was depowered after the events of Decimation.

-Unus is later found by Quicksilver on Genosha.
-Quicksilver granted him his powers back, however in an altered form.
-The Office of National Emergency soon stepped in and took the mists from Quicksilver and his daughter.
-Lockjaw managed to teleport Luna and Pietro away before ONE could capture them, leaving a battle between the Inhumans and the repowered mutants of Genosha.
-During the battle Unus faced Karnak, who was amazed that he could not break Unus's shield.
-However, Unus's powers soon evolved beyond his control and a pink metallic shell began to form all over his body.
-Both the Inhumans and the repowered mutants tried to save Unus's life, but it was too late.
-As Unus's field began to dissolve, it was discovered that he had died from lack of oxygen.
+Unus is later found by Quicksilver on Genosha, who restores his powers using Terrigen Mist.
+The Office of National Emergency (O*N*E) soon steps in and take the mists from Quicksilver and his daughter Luna.
+Lockjaw teleports Luna and Pietro away before O*N*E* can capture them, leaving a battle between the Inhumans and the repowered mutants of Genosha.
+During the fight with Karnak, Unus's powers evolve beyond his control, forming a pink force field that suffocates and kills him despite everyone trying to save him.
+Karnak mourned his death.

-Necrosha

-Unus was among the many on the island of Genosha who have been resurrected by Eli Bard and his version of the techno-organic virus.
-He appeared repowered by the T.O. virus.
+During the "Necrosha" event, Unus is among the many deceased mutants resurrected by Selene and Eli Bard using the Transmode Virus.

-Spider-Man and the X-Men

-Unus was confirmed to be alive and repowered again after the events of Necrosha when he attacked the Jean Grey School for Higher Learning before being defeated by the then-new Special Class Guidance Counselor Spider-Man.
+Unus later turns up alive and attacks the Jean Grey School for Higher Learning.
+Spider-Man defeated Unus by covering his forcefield with webs and Toad took care of him.

-X of Swords

-Unus became one of the many former villains granted amnesty on the mutant nation of Krakoa.
-During the Dawn of X event X of Swords, Unus escorted Apocalypse's grandchild Summoner through Otherworld to Arakko along with Banshee.
-He was taken captive by Amenthi forces during an ambush that also gravely injured Banshee.
-He was rescued by a Krakoan team and safely transported back to Krakoa.
+Unus becomes a citizen of Krakoa during the Krakoan Age.